OSInside/kiwi/doc/source/workflow.rst

 ----------------------------------

 A KIWI image description can composed by several parts.
-The main part is the KIWI description file itself, the :file:`config.xml` file.
+The main part is the KIWI description file itself (named :file:`config.xml` or an arbitrary name plus the :file:`*.kiwi` extension).
 The configuration XML is the only required component, others are optional.

 These are the optional components of an image description: